gliu20/gliu20.github.io/_posts/2020-01-01-my-goals-and-why-i-dont-have-resolutions.md

  - Read an article on programming, science, tech, or AI each day
  - Learn something new each month by watching educational Youtube videos from channels like 3Blue1Brown, Numberphile, Ted Talks, Physics Girl, Computerphile, Practical Engineering etc.
  - Make more puns (hope you punderstand!)

+# A Challenge to You
+No matter what day it is that you're reading this, I challenge you to come up with your own life-long commitments.
+Plans are scary, but at least figure out what's the first tiny steps needed to achieve it.